Prerequisite Coursework from a Regionally Accredited College or University Include:

 Only those students who have completed their education in a foreign country and will not be awarded a United States Bachelor’s degree from a regional accredited college/university are required to submit a transcript evaluation verifying United States Bachelor’s degree equivalency before consideration for admission into the program.

 Admission to the UF Health Jacksonville School of Medical Laboratory Science Program is open to qualified students.
+Students are unpaid employees of UF Health Jacksonville, therefore students must be eligible for employment in the United States of America.
 Entrance dates are early January of each year.
 Applications and supporting documentation will be accepted beginning March 1st for the upcoming January start date.
 With the exception of Letter of Conditional Eligibility, the application and all documentation must be received by August 3 of each year.
 Once the application and documents have been received by the Program, selected students will be notified to schedule an in person interview.
 Students that have not completed their Bachelor’s degree prior to the start of the program, must furnish a Letter of Conditional Eligibility from the Registrar of their college or university at least two (2) months before the date for which admission is requested.
 These students may be admitted to the program on a conditional basis.
 Should the student fail to obtain their Bachelor’s degree or be eligible for their Bachelor’s degree prior to the start of the Program, the offer of acceptance to the Program will be withdrawn.
 Up to six (6) students are accepted per year.
 It is the applicant’s responsibility to see that all required materials are forwarded as necessary.

 Correspondence by US Postal service must be sent to: